-- 1. Open the Assembly Takeoff window. - On the ribbon, from the Takeoff group on the Takeoff tab, click Assembly. - In classic view, click Takeoff > Assembly Takeoff, or click on the toolbar. - 2.
-Select an assembly, and then take it off. - 3.
-Right-click in the assembly pane, and then click List Items. - 4.
-Double-click first the group phase and then the phase where you want to add the new item.
+1. Open the Assembly Takeoff window.

+On the ribbon, from the Takeoff group on the Takeoff tab, click Assembly.

+- 2. Select an assembly, and then take it off. - 3.
+Right-click in the assembly pane, and then: - a.
+Click List Items - b.
+Make sure the list is sorted by phase and item.

+4. In the assembly pane, double-click first the group phase and then the phase where you want to add the new item.